Approved by the LLAM membership – March 2016

 - The officers shall consist of a President, a Vice-President/President-Elect, Treasurer, and a Secretary.
 The Vice-President/President-Elect shall be elected annually by the Corporation and shall duly succeed to the office of the President.
 The Secretary and Treasurer shall be elected in alternating two-year terms, with the exception that in the election immediately following the adoption of this Bylaw Amendment, the Treasurer shall be elected for two years and the Secretary for a one year term.

 - Duties of Officers.
-The duties of the officers shall be those assigned to them by these Bylaws, the Board of Trustees, and by the parliamentary authority.
+The duties of the officers shall be those assigned to them by these Bylaws, the Board of Trustees, and by the parliamentary authority referenced in Article V.

-candidate no later than twenty-one (21) days after the succession of the President or the resignation of the Vice-President/President-Elect and that the special election ballot shall be mailed to members no later than thirty (30) days after the succession of the President or the resignation of the Vice-President/President-Elect.
+- If the Vice-President/President-Elect resigns or succeeds to the office of President before March 1, a special election for the office of Vice-President/President-Elect shall be held according to Article IX, with the exceptions that the nominating committee shall submit to the Secretary at least one candidate no later than twenty-one (21) days after the succession of the President or the resignation of the Vice-President/President-Elect and that the special election ballot shall be distributed to members no later than thirty (30) days after the succession of the President or the resignation of the Vice-President/President-Elect.

 ARTICLE VII.
 Board of Trustees

 - There shall be a Board of Trustees consisting of the officers named in Article VI, Section 1, the immediate past President, and two (2) elected Directors.
-The terms of office for all Board members except Directors shall be for one year beginning June.
 The term of office for Directors shall be for two years beginning June 1.
 Each Director shall be elected in alternate years, with the exception that in the election immediately following the adoption of these Bylaws there shall be two Directors elected, one of whom shall serve for a term of one year.

 - The Board of Trustees shall meet as deemed necessary by the President to run the business of the Corporation.

-- The act of a majority of the Board of Trustees shall be the act of the Executive Board.
-Four members of the Board shall constitute quorum.
+- The act of a majority of the Board of Trustees shall be the act of the Board of Trustees.
+Four members of the Board shall constitute a quorum.
+Members of the Board who are attending remotely shall be counted toward the total required for a quorum.

 - The Board of Trustees shall establish an annual budget.